Electric car jargon explained: from AC to ZEV

 Untethered

-You won’t find a cable at untethered charging points, so make sure you carry one with you.
+You won’t find a cable at untethered charging points, so make sure you carry one with you in the car.

 Voltage